vohai2003/hdp_data_tutorials/articles/documentation/dockerhub-description-hdp.md

-## Hortonworks Sandbox HDP on Docker
+## Hortonworks HDP Sandbox on Docker

-The Hortonworks Sandbox is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).
-The Sandbox comes packaged in a virtual environment that can run in the cloud or on your personal machine.
-The Hortonworks Sandbox allows you to learn and explore HDP on your own.
+The Hortonworks HDP Sandbox is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).
+It allows you to learn and explore HDP on your own.

-## Running Hortonworks Sandbox HDP
+## Running Hortonworks HDP Sandbox

 1\.
 Download latest [Hortonworks Data Platform (HDP) for Docker](https://hortonworks.com/downloads/#sandbox).